SEN Information Report

 - All practitioners are fully trained, supported and monitored to ensure high quality teaching

-- Intervention groups follow an assess/discuss/plan/review process on a termly basis to ensure the intervention is relevant and effective
+- Intervention groups follow an assess/plan/do/review process on a termly basis to ensure the intervention is relevant and effective

 - Parents are informed of the child’s progress at least termly